The San Juan Plantation of Curaçao

 Another filming location used in this film, that is based on true events of the Curaçao slave uprising of 1795, was the Kenepa Plantation.

 Discover the San Juan Plantation Beaches

-Please note, the road leading to the beaches is rough therefore it is not advised for smaller cars.
+CLICK HERE for GOOGLE directions.
+Please note, the road leading to the beaches is rough so it is not advised for smaller cars.

 Start Exploring the many things to do in Curaçao

 Scuba Diving in Curacao is the number one thing to DO – but of course there are plenty of things to do in Curaçao and no right way to experience any of them.

 But if love snorkeling, diving, adventure, hiking, biking, exploring or just simply want to chill out on the beach, we can assure you, the San Juan Plantation is the perfect place to disappear into nature!